iacopobaroncini/FsTamTam/README.md

-# FsTamTam
+# FsTamTam Data Exchange Framework

-## Freeware Cross-Platform Data Exchange Framework, for FSX and Prepar3D cockpit makers
+**Freeware Cross-Platform Data Exchange Framework, for FSX and Prepar3D cockpit makers**

 A computational light-weight Java AWT/Swing **FsTamTam Server** provides your cockpit elements (FsTamTam Clients or **devices**) a sort of “plug-and-play” data connectivity to your Flight Simulator via SimConnect.